 Weill Medical College of Cornell University is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to authorize and issue CME credit for programs that are developed by Weill Cornell faculty as part of the medical school's CME program.

-Clinical care and research presentations from NewYork-Presbyterian continuing medical education courses, seminars, conferences and grand rounds are available to medical professionals throughout the world.
+Clinical care and research presentations, continuing medical education courses, seminars, newsletters, and grand rounds are available to medical professionals throughout the world from NewYork-Presbyterian and Weill Cornell Medicine.